benshimmin/benshimmin/README.md

 <img src="https://images.myparkingsign.com/img/src/yellow_and_red_stop_sign.gif" width="100">

-If you're a recruiter reading this, **please don't send me messages about junior (or senior or otherwise) developer roles in Bristol, Glasgow, or Timbuktu.**
+If you're a recruiter reading this, **please don't send me messages about junior (or senior or otherwise) developer roles in Bristol, Glasgow, Timbuktu, or Kathmandu.**
 I've been running a software consultancy for more than half a decade and I'm very much not the person you're looking for!